Family Mediation Solicitors

 Agreements made during mediation are not binding, and you can change your mind about something you have said without any legal repercussions.
 It is more beneficial, however, that you only agree to an outcome you with which you are satisfied.
 The mediator will talk to you about how you want to record the solutions reached through mediation so you can discuss with your spouse whether you will apply for a Court Order for any particular arrangements like maintenance or access.

 You should talk to your lawyer before starting mediation for their guidance about questions you should ask and points to consider.
-While a mediator can give you information about UK family law, they cannot give you legal advice or point out if you agree to something that is potentially very unfair for you.
+While a mediator can give you information about English family law, they cannot give you legal advice or point out if you agree to something that is potentially very unfair to you.

 What to do When Mediation Doesn’t Work